Harshad-Sahu/moviefix/README.md

 - **Infinite Scrolling:** As users scroll through the movie list, the app dynamically loads additional top movies from both previous and next years, ensuring a continuous and engaging browsing experience.

+- **Search Functionality:** The app includes a search feature that allows users to search for movies based on specific terms.
+The search results display all relevant movies, providing a comprehensive view of the user's query.

+- **Detailed Movie Information:** For each movie, the app displays essential details, including the movie poster, title, rating, genre, and a short bio.
+This comprehensive information enhances the user's understanding of each movie and aids in the selection process.

 - **Image Optimization:** The app employs image optimization techniques to enhance performance.
 Images are compressed and served in an optimized format to reduce loading times.

 - **Lazy Loading:** Images are lazily loaded as the user interacts with the content, improving initial page load times and overall user experience.